hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 27: February 10, Friday

+**Today's Progress**: Finally I managed to handle the error that arises when there is no internet connection.
+I cheated a bit by using the `Box<Error>` type.

+**Thoughts**: Once again, I skipped the last two days.
+I feel kind of bad about it.

 ### Day 26: February 7, Tuesday

 **Today's Progress**: Looked into ways how to properly return an error from my function.
 I need to somehow cast the errors from the two libraries I use to the same Error object.
 Currently, I use `Box<Error>` but this swallows the error type.
 And besides that, I'm not really done with it.